Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • FSH – follicle stimulating

-Treatment is prescribed based on the results of the patient's examination.
+Treatment is prescribed based on the patient's examination results.

 Indications: prolactinomas, pituitary adenomas, brain injuries and other pathologies that provoke an increase in prolactin.